fuzzylabs/matcha/docs/getting-started.md

 ### Provisioning your Azure environment with `matcha`

 Now you have your virtual environment configured and `matcha` installed, it's time to provision your Azure environment.
 For this example, we'll deploy an experimental tracker ([MLflow](https://mlflow.org/)) to Azure.
-There are other components deployed as part of this, see *HERE (TODO)* for a detailed explanation of what `matcha` is doing.
+There are other components deployed as part of this, see [here](inside-matcha.md) for a detailed explanation of what `matcha` is doing.

 To start, you need to authenticate with Azure (see [pre-requisties](#pre-requisties)):